hongwai1920/Introduction-to-Linear-Regression/README.md

 Then we train and test it on CIFAR-10 image dataset to determine its accuracy.

 ## Linear Regression
-This folder contains all my personal project using linear regression model.
+This folder contains a detailed and comprehensive introduction to Linear Regression model, including verifying its assumptions.
+We use it on Kaggle house prices for prediction.